Survivor: We're going to die here, aren't we?

-- Kamui in the .hack// series Haseo the star in the later G.U. series is also a hunter of Player Killers.
+- Kamui in the Dot Hack series; Haseo, the star in the later G.U. series, is also a hunter of Player Killers.

 - Many of the "monsters" in Mugen Densetsu Takamagahara Dream Saga are hunting humans, in revenge for their near-extinction.

-- Hellsing begins as a series about vampire hunters (with the subversion being that many of the main characters are vampires themselves), but the manga plot eventually becomes a war story whose entire opposition just happens to be made up of the undead.
+- Hellsing begins as a series about vampire hunters (with the subversion being that two of the main characters are vampires themselves), but the manga plot eventually becomes a war story whose entire opposition just happens to be made up of the undead.
+And/or robots.

-- The Flame Haze of Shakugan no Shana hunt down the Guze no Tomogara in order to protect the balance of the world.
+- The Flame Hazes of Shakugan no Shana hunt down the Guze no Tomogara in order to protect the balance of the world.

-- The Gantz hunters hunt all sorts of things.
+- The cast of Gantz are alien hunters.
 They don't know why, hell, they don't even know what they're hunting half the time.